Gambling and online casinos in Iraq

 In the coming years, the legalization of gambling in Iraq is impossible.

-and parliament and religious leaders do not allow discussion of the topic.
+The state is guided by the Islamic model of legislation, and parliament and religious leaders do not allow discussion of the topic.

-At the same time, the government recognizes the existence of informal cryptoeconomics,
+At the same time, the government recognizes the existence of an informal cryptoeconomics, in which online gambling occupies a prominent place.

-within free economic zones in the north of the country (for example, in Erbil).
+A possible scenario for the future is limited legalization for foreigners within the framework of free economic zones in the north of the country (for example, in Erbil).

-Iraq is a country of absolute prohibition of gambling,
+Iraq is a country of absolute prohibition of gambling, where Sharia and state laws are united in their position.

 through VPNs, cryptocurrencies and offshore platforms.